Shirebrook South railway station: History

 The Leen Valley Extension started at Kirkby South Junction where it left the Great Central Main Line.
 It was opened northwards in stages, with passenger services as far as Skegby commencing with some fanfare on 4 April 1898.
 The line through Pleasley (later renamed "Pleasley East") station opened for mineral traffic as far as Shirebrook Colliery on 26 November 1900.
-Passenger services were extended north of Skegby to Pleasley and Shirebrook (later renamed "Shirebrook South") on 1 November 1901.
-The high embankment through the village of Shirebrook which completed the Leen Valley Extension by connecting the GNR's Shirebrook (later "Shirebrook South") and the LD&ECR's Langwith Junction (later "Shirebrook North") was opened on 29 May 1901.
+Passenger services were extended north of Skegby to Pleasley and Shirebrook on 1 November 1901.
+The high embankment through the village of Shirebrook which completed the Leen Valley Extension by connecting the GNR's Shirebrook (later renamed "Shirebrook South") and the LD&ECR's Langwith Junction (later "Shirebrook North") was opened on 29 May 1901.

-The passenger service then settled down to five trains per day plying between Shirebrook (later Shirebrook South) and Nottingham Victoria, with two extra on Wednesdays and Saturdays.
+The passenger service then settled down to five trains per day plying between Shirebrook and Nottingham Victoria, with two extra on Wednesdays and Saturdays.
 There was no Sunday service.
 The GCR took the LD&ECR over in 1907, so after that date The Leen Valley extension joined the Great Central at both ends.
-Nevertheless, until 1925 local passenger trains ran North from Nottingham Victoria and terminated at Shirebrook (later Shirebrook South), despite Shirebrook North being only a mile further on.
-To modern eyes this appears like running trains along the East Coast Main line from Edinburgh and terminating at Finsbury Park instead of Kings Cross.
+Nevertheless, until 1925 local passenger trains ran North from Nottingham Victoria and terminated at Shirebrook South, despite Shirebrook North being only a mile further on.
+To modern eyes this appears like running trains along the East Coast Main Line from Edinburgh and terminating at Finsbury Park instead of Kings Cross.
 From 1925 trains started running the last mile to Shirebrook North, but the writing was already on the wall.

 The railways in these parts were built primarily to carry coal.
 Local passenger services were typically loss-making and got in the way of freight traffic.
 The Shirebrook North - Shirebrook South - Nottingham Victoria service was withdrawn on 14 September 1931.

 The line remained open for six purposes: